 Computational performance of MCP2C models.
 The computational scalability of the proximity matrix similarity (MCP2C-PM) and random forest (MCP2C-RF) models was estimated generating larger artificial libraries.
 The original MCP/T library (nlib = 617) was sequentially used 15 times, generating 15 artificial libraries with 617 to 10,035 entries.
 Both models were trained (80/20 split) for 100 different randomly selected training sets for each library size.
 For each training, the elapsed training time was recorded, and the statistics of the training time were obtained for each model and library size.
 Then, the T-number of 50 major capsid protein sequences were predicted to tally in each case the elapsed time for the prediction.
 These time-searches were averaged for each generated model and library size.
 Linear and quadratic models were fitted to the average times as a function of the library size using least-squares method via numpy polyfit (Harris et al. 2020).
 These fitted models were used to extrapolate the scalability of the two methods for libraries as large as 1,000,000 entries.
 The elapsed times were obtained on Lenovo laptop with an intel i7 processor and 16GB RAM.

 Capsid architecture prediction from gut metagenomes.
-3,173 metagenomically assembled genomes with canonical tailed phage markers published in Benler et al. 2021 were accessed at ftp://ftp.ncbi.nih.gov/pub/yutinn/benler_2020/gut_phages/n the NCBI server.
+3,173 metagenomically assembled circular genomes (direct terminal repeats ≥ 50 bp) and at least two canonical tailed phage markers published in Benler et al. 2021 were accessed at ftp://ftp.ncbi.nih.gov/pub/yutinn/benler_2020/gut_phages/ in the NCBI server.
 The open reading frame sequences (putative proteins) were input to the PhANNs web server (Cantú et al. 2020).
 Proteins that displayed major capsid protein function as the highest score were selected.
-Those proteins with score ≥ 2 were further selected.
-The expected accuracy of using this score is 98% (true positives).
-These selected putative major capsid proteins were run in the MCP2T-RF model to predict capsid architectures.s i.
+Those proteins with score ≥ 2 were further selected (expected accuracy—true positives—of using this score is 98%).
+When the same MCP was found in similar metagenomic assembled genomes, one representative was kept (dereplication).
+These selected putative major capsid proteins were run in the MCP2T-RF model to predict capsid architectures.

 RESULTS

 Genome length predicts capsid architecture with 90% accuracy.
 The power function model, Eq.
 (2), relating the capsid architecture, T, as a function of the genome length, G, explained 98% of the variance (R2 = 0.98, n = 37, Figure 3a).
 This model is referred to as the genome-to-T-number (G2T) model.
 In the high-resolution capsid database, the genome lengths, G, ranged from G = 16.7 kilobase pairs (kbp) to 498.0 kbp.
 The capsid architectures ranged from T = 4 to 52 (see Data File 1).
 The fitted allometric exponent was 0.71±0.03.
 This value was consistent with a prior analysis using a smaller dataset (0.68±0.09, n=23) (Luque et al. 2020).
-The value was also close to the theoretical value, 2/3≈0.67 .67, expected for quasi-spherical shells packing a genome at a constant density (see Supplementary Information, section SI-1 for derivation).
+The value was also close to the theoretical value, 2/3≈0.67, expected for quasi-spherical shells packing a genome at a constant density (see supplementary section SI-2 for derivation).
 The mean relative error of the G2T model was 9% when testing the model using 30 structures for training and 7 for testing, 80/20 split.
 The analysis of the relative error using different training sizes revealed an initial exponential decay with training size, n, saturating at ~9% for n ≥ 25 (R2 = 0.99, Figure 3b).
-This implied that the genome length can predict the capsid architecture with 91% accuracy, and this accuracy is not expectedimprove when increasing the number of high-resolution capsid architectures.
+This implied that the genome length can predict the capsid architecture with 91% accuracy, each T-number is associated with a range of genome lengths that may overlap with nearby T-numbers (Data File 3), and this accuracy is not expected to improve when increasing the number of high-resolution capsid architectures.